ethan-btst/cmpt276/README.md

 ## Things to keep in mind - Testing (May be moved to another doc file later)

 - When adding routes, making sure to prevent keyerrors and unwanted access-redirects
+- If you have the OPEN_AI_KEY in .env, it will override session variables